TUDOR ORACY PROJECT AT GABALFA PRIMARY SCHOOL, CARDIFF

 NANT Y PARC - LOCAL HISTORY WORKSHOP

 The school invited us in to work with the year 4 class on the topic of local history, including the challenging topic of the Senghenydd Mining Disaster of 1913.
 The class responded with thought and maturity to all the work we did.

 ‘"The class were all really engaged.
 Great to work with you again.’"

 Miss Winters, year 4.

 TWITCHY CURTAINS - BINAURAL AUDIO TRAIL, HOLTON ROAD, BARRY.

 Jan 2022 onwards

-We were delighted to team up with the Vale of Glamorgan Council and production company The Means to research, write and cast a collection of monologue and dialogues which tell the humorous, sad and sometimes surprising stories of Holton Road.
+We were delighted to team up with the Vale of Glamorgan Council and production company The Means to research, write and cast a collection of monologue and dialogues which told the humorous, sad and sometimes surprising stories of Holton Road.
 Our stories were based on factual information and our brief was to find snippets of gossip that would entertain the listeners.
-The pieces span from the 1890s to 2021 and have been recorded in binaural sound.
-The trail is available until October 2022.
-All you need is a smart phone and earphones to listen.
-Scan the QR codes that are found in shops, on benches and even in a taxi!
+The pieces span from the 1890s to 2021 and were recorded in binaural sound.
+The trail was available until October 2022 and was accessed via QR codes, which once scanned could be heard on phones.